Yury Bogolyubsky: Marriage

+Revolt

 Yury allied himself with a powerful party of Georgian nobles led by Vardan Dadiani, Guzan Abulasanisdze and Botso Jaqeli, and returned to lead a revolt against Tamar in 1191.
 The rebels proclaimed Yury King of Western Georgia in the palace of Geguti and captured several provinces in the south-western Georgia, but were eventually crushed by the Queen's devoted general Gamrekel Toreli at the battles of Tmogvi and Erusheti.
 The rebels capitulated and Yury was pardoned by Tamar.
 However, he revolted again in 1193 and invaded Kakheti province.
 Defeated in the vicinities of Kambechani, he was imprisoned in the Lurji Monastery in Tbilisi.
 Yury disappeared from history after.
 His tomb has not been found.

 Legacy and popular culture

 Tamar's marriage to the Rus prince Yuri became a subject of two resonant prose works in modern Georgia.
 Shalva Dadiani's play, originally entitled The Unfortunate Russian (უბედური რუსი; 1916–1926), was attacked by the Soviet critics for distorting the "centuries-long friendship of the Russian and Georgian peoples."
 Under the Communist Party pressure, Dadiani had to revise both the title and the plot to bring it into line of the official ideology.
 In 2002, a satyrical short-story The First Russian (პირველი რუსი) penned by the young Georgian writer Lasha Bughadze and focused on a frustrated wedding night of Tamar and Yuri outraged many conservatives and triggered a nationwide controversy, including heated discussions in the media, the Parliament of Georgia and the Patriarchate of the Georgian Orthodox Church.